De'Marlio Brown-Sterling: Bolton Wanderers

 Brown-Sterling made his professional debut for Bolton Wanderers on 13 August 2019 in a 5–2 away defeat to Rochdale in the EFL Cup.

-Brown-Sterling made his home debut for Bolton Wanderers on 24 August 2019 in a 5-0 defeat to Ipswich.
+Brown-Sterling made his home debut for Bolton on 24 August in a 5–0 defeat to Ipswich Town.

-Brown-Sterling then went on to feature in the EFL cup tie vs Bradford which ended in a 5-4 loss on penalties.
+Brown-Sterling went on to feature in the EFL Trophy against Bradford City; the match ended in a 4–3 loss on penalties.

 After Bolton

 In October 2020 he had a trial with Sheffield Wednesday and played for their U23 team.

+Irlam

+In the 2021–22 season, Brown-Sterling joined Irlam as a free agent.